Privacy

 The short version

 Latchly stores your data in your private iCloud account via CloudKit.
+If you turn on Partner Mode, the activity log you choose to share also goes through Firebase so two devices can sync.
 We can't read it, we don't sell it, and we don't use analytics to follow you around.
-If you delete the app, your data goes with it.

 What we collect